Go Man Go (film)

 Go, Man, Go! is a 1954 American sports film directed by James Wong Howe, starring Dane Clark, Sidney Poitier, Ruby Dee, Patricia Breslin, The Harlem Globetrotters and Slim Gaillard.
 Clark plays Abe Saperstein, the organizer of the Globetrotters.
 Poitier's character is Inman Jackson, the team's showboating center.
-Breslin plays Sylvia Saperstein, the love interest, and Abe's daughter.
+Breslin plays Sylvia Saperstein, the love interest.
 Gaillard plays himself.

+Plot

 The film tracks the Globetrotters from humble beginnings through a triumph over a major-league basketball team, as they struggle to overcome racial discrimination.
 Actual Harlem Globetrotter players portray the team in basketball action throughout the picture.
 The friendship between Saperstein and Jackson, and their wives, is an important storyline.

 Cast

+Production

+The film was cinematographer Howe's directorial debut.
+It was filmed at the Fox Movietone Studios and at Madison Square Garden in New York in 20 days.

 Hollywood blacklist

 Screenwriter and producer Alfred Palca was accused by the Federal Bureau of Investigation in 1953 of being a Communist.
 He refused to cooperate with their investigations.
 No distributor was willing to release the film with his name credited, so he gave the producing credit to his brother-in-law, Anton Leader, and the screenwriting credit to his cousin, Arnold Becker, a pediatrician.
 He never worked in the film industry again.
 According to Palca, the F.B.I. saw his casting of Poitier as further evidence of his Communism.

 In 1997, a ceremony at the Academy Theatre honored blacklisted Hollywood writers and directors and restored Palca's writing credit for the film.